 Externally Led Patient-Focused Drug Development Meeting on MELAS

 “MELAS deeply impacts every aspect of life for patients and families.
-This PFDD meeting is a crucial platform for our community to educate regulators, researchers, and developers about the urgent needs and challenges of living with this devastating condition.
+This PFDD meeting was a crucial platform for our community to educate regulators, researchers, and developers about the urgent needs and challenges of living with this devastating condition.
+Thank you to everyone who participated and shared your stories.

 Kira Mann, CEO of MitoAction